xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/managing_ratings.md

          In case Multivendor addon is {% link "configured" ref_nFq48dhr %} to use "Warehouse" mode, a vendor's shipping speed may not be rated because in this mode the vendor is not responsible for the shipping of items to the buyer.
          {% endnote %}

        If the setting "Base vendor rating on" is adjusted to "_product rating_", a vendor rating is formed as a result of aggregation of ratings given by customers to the products of this vendor.

+       {% note info %}
+       The "Base vendor rating on" can be adjusted to "_product rating_" only if the {% link "Product Reviews" ref_7neRIOVI %} addons is installed and enabled.
+       {% endnote %}

        We recommend using the "_detailed categorized rating_" option for tangible goods and the "_product rating_" option - for {% link "digital goods" ref_lxNH6TFr %}.